ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-5-1.png)<!-- -->

-The high co-expression of the reported genes suggests that the variability is the result of a single vector of variation, which could be either technical, but is in any case unrelated to the experimental design.
+The high co-expression of the reported genes suggests that the variability is the result of a single vector of variation, which could be technical, but is in any case unrelated to the experimental design.
 To investigate this, we attempt to model this vector of variation using Surrogate Variable Analysis ([SVA](https://www.bioconductor.org/packages/release/bioc/html/sva.html) - see the [exact implementation here](misc.R)), and to visualize the reported genes in the corrected data:

 ```r